 Then comes the shipping address page where you do not have to retype the address for billing purposes.
 Just click the checkbox ‘Billing address is same as Shipping address’.

 That’s it.
 You are done with the purchase with just 3 steps.
 Even though the steps are 3, all the information is present on the same screen which makes it even easier to edit items and address if needed.
 The need for an order preview page is eliminated here.

-Other things to focus on to reduce cart abandonment in the checkout page are given below.
+Other things to focus on to reduce online cart abandonment in the checkout page are given below.